Last Updated: 3/30/23 | March 30th, 2023

 Visiting Morocco had been a dream of mine for as long as I can remember.
 I’ve always wanted to see camels, camp in the desert, explore maze-like medinas, and drink tea with Berbers.

 As I stood overlooking the Sahara one morning, marveling at the rhythmic, undulating dunes of the desert, that dream had finally come true.
 I had ridden a camel to the spot where I would gaze at a million stars that night, smiling at the fact I was finally somewhere I had dreamed about under the same stars thousands of miles away.

 For two weeks, I traveled around the country and gorged myself on couscous, drank my body weight in mint tea, hiked, and absorbed the sights and sounds of Morocco.

 Visiting Morocco was an incredible and rewarding experience.
 It batters your senses and is full of surprises.
-If you’re looking for reasons to go (or need another reason to join us on a TNN Morocco tour, here are 11 reasons why I fell in love with Morocco — and why you will too:
+Here are 11 reasons why I fell in love with Morocco — and why you will too:

 1. Sleeping Under the Stars in the Sahara

 Seeing the beautiful color of the desert up close and personal, camping with Bedouins, and gazing at a million stars with no light pollution was unforgettable.
 There’s an eerie silence in the desert when the wind dies down and you feel a great sense of peace, just sitting and being in nature.

 Fun fact: It rained while I was in the desert.
 There was a crazy, crazy lightning storm — one of the most intense I have ever seen.
 The roar of the thunder sounded like a million bombs going off, and the lightning turned night into day.
 It hadn’t rained all year but that night the sky opened up for a brief moment to let out all her anger.
 Surreal.